nitmir/django-cas-server/README.rst

 Users successful actions (login, logout) are logged with the level ``INFO``, failures are logged with the level ``WARNING`` and user attributes transmitted to a service are logged with the level ``DEBUG``.

-For exemple to log to syslog you can use :
+For example to log to syslog you can use :

 .. code-block:: python